mtharrison/matt-harrison.com2/content/posts/hacking-on-deno.md

 date: 2019-05-29T19:00:00+01:00
 ---

-*This is a draft*

 I've recently been playing around with [Deno](https://github.com/denoland/deno) - the "secure JavaScript/TypeScript runtime built with V8, Rust, and Tokio".
 The reason being is that this lies at the intersection of a couple of my main interests: JavaScript and Rust.
 I've been writing JS professionally now for around 5 years and Rust very _unprofessionally_ for just over a year.

 Deno was created by Ryan Dahl, the also-creator of Node.js.
 Ryan introduced Deno to the JS world in a talk titled [10 things I regret about node.js](https://www.youtube.com/watch?v=M3BM9TB-8yA) at JSConf EU 2018.
 Deno is his vision for a security-conscious modern successor to Node.js that stays truer to JavaScript's web heritage and works with rather against the grain of V8's sandbox.
 I definitely recommend you listen to the full talk if you haven't already.

-I'm planning to contribute to the Deno project because I think it will be a good way to learn more about Rust on an actual project with real-world complexity.
+I'm hoping to contribute to the Deno project because I think it will be a good way to learn more about Rust on an actual project with real-world complexity, it also seems like a lot of fun.
 To dip my toes in before I try to pick up a real issue, I decided that I'd try to add a couple of dummy "features" to Deno.
 It was quite a fun and enlightening exploration so I wanted to share it with the hope that it will also be useful for any other would-be contributors to Deno in the future.

 ## Architecture of Deno

 Many parallels can be drawn between Deno's architecture and how a Unix operating system is organised.
-In Deno, you have an unprivileged user-space, where code is written in Typescript and executed in a JavaScript sandbox by V8.
-To interact with the system, the user-space code must dispatch messages (like system calls) to the privileged side, which is written in Rust and linked in with V8.
+In Deno, there is an unprivileged user space, where code is written in TypeScript then compiled and executed in a JavaScript sandbox by V8.
+To interact with the system, the user space code must dispatch messages (like OS system calls) to the privileged side, which is written in Rust and linked in with V8.
 This comparison isn't just my own observation but actually stated in the [Deno manual](https://deno.land/manual.html):

 <table>
 <thead>